 - Hands-on training is only given after successful completion of the theory sessions

-- Only employees with contracts lasting at least 6 months can get a hands-on training for BioOptics Equipment
+- Only employees with contracts lasting longer than 6 months can get a hands-on training for BioOptics Equipment

 - Hands-on trainings are given for projects with a focus on the respective technique, they are not offered for educational purpose only

-Employees with contracts lasting less than 6 months do not receive hands-on training and can use BioOptics equipment exclusively together with their fully trained supervisor.
+Employees with contracts lasting 6 months or less do not receive hands-on training and can use BioOptics equipment exclusively together with their fully trained supervisor.
 They are not allowed to use the systems independently